Frequentist Consistency of Prior-Data Fitted Networks for Causal Inference: Related Work

 \subsection{Prior-Data Fitted Networks (PFNs)}

 \textbf{PFNs.} PFNs were introduced as foundation models that amortize Bayesian inference by pretraining on synthetic datasets sampled from a user-specified prior over data-generating processes \citep{muller2022transformers}.
 A state-of-the-art example is TabPFN \citep{hollmann2023tabpfn,hollmann2025accurate}, which we use as our main backbone in our empirical analysis.
-In principle, any PFN such as TabPFN can be used for ATE estimation together with an S- or T-learner \citep{kunzel2019metalearners}).
+In principle, any PFN such as TabPFN can be used for ATE estimation as an S- or T-learner \citep{kunzel2019metalearners}.

-\textbf{PFNs for causal inference.} Recent work has extended the PFN paradigm to train PFNs \emph{directly} for causal estimands by simulating causal structures during pretraining.
+\textbf{PFNs for causal inference.} Recent work has extended the PFN paradigm to \emph{direct} causal effect estimation by simulating causal structures during pretraining.
 Notable examples include Do-PFN \citep{robertson2025pfn}, CausalPFN \citep{balazadeh2025causalpfn}, and CausalFM \citep{ma2026foundation}.
 These works differ (i)~in their underlying causal formulations (\eg, whether they adopt the potential outcomes framework); and (ii)~in what posterior predictive densities (PPDs) and, consequently, what nuisance functions they are able to model.
 We provide a detailed comparison in Table~\ref{tab:methods-comparison}.
 We later exclude Do-PFN from our analysis, as it overestimates uncertainty due to the fact that it relies on a \emph{non-identifiable} formulation \citep{ma2026foundation}.